lizconway/Command-WebService/README.md

 This web service uses CodeIgniter and its MVC pattern:
  *  Controller - The logic and the glue between the model and the view.
 The controller methods define the public API (Endpoints) for this Web Service.
  *  Model - Governs access to the database.
-In this web service data is pulled from the database, and not inserted.
+In this web service data is only pulled from the database, and not inserted.
+(HTTP GET verb only).
  *  View - The views generate the JSON data.

 Endpoint Naming Convention